Phono Preamp FAQ!

 What's a phono preamp and do I need one?

-Don't most receivers have phono preamps built-in?
+Don't most receivers have built-in phono preamps?

 How much preamplifier gain do I need for my system?
 Is 34 dB enough?

-The required phono gain of any audio system depends on many factors, chiefly among them the output of your cartridge and the sensitivity of your receiver or line stage and power amplifiers.
-For most moving-magnet (MM) and high-output moving coil (HOMC) cartridges with outputs greater than 2 mV, either of my preamps will work fine; but again, this also depends on line stage and power amp gain and how important it is to have identical volume control settings between sources such as phono and DAC.
+The required phono gain of any audio system depends on many factors, chiefly among them the output level of your cartridge and the sensitivity of your receiver or line stage and power amplifiers.
+For most moving-magnet (MM) and high-output moving coil (HOMC) cartridges with outputs greater than 2 mV, either of my preamps will work fine; but this also depends on line stage and power amp gain and how important it is to have identical volume control settings between sources such as phono and DAC.
 Personally, I like the Ortofon 2M Black cartridge with its high 5 mV output and this will drive my Model 1000 Mk.
 II (34 dB) or Model 2200 (40 dB) perfectly with only minor volume adjustments between sources.
 For lower outputs, such as the Sumiko Blue Point No. 3 high output moving coil cartridge at 2.5 mV output, the Model 2200 might suit many listeners’ systems better but the Model 1000 Mk.
 II would still work fine provided turning up the volume a little bit when switching to phono is acceptable.
-For low-output carts like the Ortofon MC Quintet Black S at 0.3 mV, an external stepup transformer such as the Ortofon ST-7 is mandatory with either preamp, as this gives equivalent preamplifier gains of 58 and 64 dB for the Model 1000 Mk.
+For low-output carts like the Ortofon MC Quintet Black S at 0.3 mV, an external pre-preamp or stepup transformer such as the Ortofon ST-7 is mandatory, as this results in equivalent preamplifier gains of 58 and 64 dB for the Model 1000 Mk.
 II and Model 2200, respectively.

 Besides gain, would either of your preamplifiers be advantageous over the other for a given system?